Operation Berlin (Atlantic)

 The operation was one of several made by German warships during late 1940 and early 1941.
 Its main goal was for the battleships to overwhelm the escort of one of the convoys transporting supplies to the United Kingdom and then sink large numbers of merchant ships.
-The British were expecting this given previous attacks, and assigned battleships of their own to escort convoys.
-This proved successful, with the German force having to abandon attacks against convoys on 8 February as well as 7 and 8 March.
+The British were expecting this given previous attacks and assigned battleships to escort convoys, which proved successful, with the German force having to abandon attacks against convoys on 8 February as well as 7 and 8 March.
 The Germans encountered and attacked large numbers of unescorted merchant ships on 22 February and 15–16 March.